 Update 2: It’s now the end of January, 2017, and I am still riding this thing to/from work every day that it doesn’t rain.
 I am up to 1,321 miles so far, which I easily keep track of on my Bike Management website.
 I’ve noticed that the battery has less oomph now.
 Whereas originally if I had a fully charged battery on the way to work, I’d still be going pretty fast towards the end of my ride.
 I don’t know if it’s because it’s much colder outside now, usually in the low 40s on the way in, or if the battery life is degrading, but everything feels slower going up hills, even at the beginning of the ride.
 I know there is a limit to the number of charges for a battery, and I am charging it twice a day, but it still seems like it shouldn’t be running this slowly this early in its life.
 I will wait until the weather warms up again before making any definite conclusions.
 A new battery pack for this bike will cost me just under $500, so I’m hoping it’s just the cold, and not a permanent problem.
 In the tire department, it’s the same with my previous update.
 I’ve had two more flats, both times seemed to be pinch issues from the excessive weight on the tires and hitting potholes.
 The streets of San Dimas are f***ing terrible.
 I still haven’t found a good solution.
 For now, I have bought a patch kit and compact pump, so I can at least repair my tires on the side of the road.

 Update 3: April, 2018.
 I now have over 5000 miles logged on the bike, and some things have needed replacement and/or repair.
 Most of the items that needed to be fixed were normal wear-and-tear type things.
 So far I have replaced both tires, as the tread has worn out in the center of them.
 The rear tire wears out much faster than the front, due to the extra weight placed on it by the battery and my normal cargo (backpack with change of clothes and lunchbox).
 I’ve also needed to replace the brake pads on both the front and rear wheels.
 I also had to have the bike shop bleed the brakes, as my puny brain was unable to comprehend the brake-job myself and I accidentally drained the hydraulic fluid.
-Most recently the largest issue so far has cropped up.
+The largest issue so far has recently cropped up.
 The bike was performing “phantom pedaling” for a few weeks, and then on a ride home one day the chain physically jumped off the chain ring.
 After some experimentation, I determined that the freewheel hub was buggered.
 I had it replaced at my local bike shop and the bike is back up and running.
+I received no response from queries to ProdecoTech’s support department to see if it was covered under warranty.
 I am still very happy with the bike at this point, and I hope it will go at least another 5000 miles.
+I am less impressed with PTech’s support department.

 Accessories I have added to make this bike better: